chin-herng/ph-mock-website-demo/README.md

 git pull upstream main
 ```

-2. Create a new branch for your changes:
+2. Create a new branch for your changes (modify the branch name to something suit your case, e.g. "navigation-bar-branch"):

 ```bash
 git checkout -b my-feature-branch